 She has been the joint Programme Leader for the Primary and Early Years PGCE with QTS course at Bath Spa University since 2015.
 Martine is a Senior Fellow of the Higher Education Academy and an ILM qualified member of Bath Spa University's internal coaching network.
 She leads the Teacher Education and Practice strand of the Research Centre Policy Pedagogy and Practice.

 She has a number of research interests.
 Her doctoral research explored how an inner city children centre's community cohesion work helps to rehumanise the educational arena.
 She has also conducted research on Work based Learning in the Early years and, more recently, she has researched the experiences of HE based Teacher Educators in three different universities.
-Her current research examines the ways in which non specialist teachers of Primary PE may be supported to teach high quality PE lessons.
+Her current research explores the lived experiences of a sample of Black Asian and minority ethnic teachers.

 - B.Ed (Hons) - Brighton Polytechnic